iCMAB/OutreachMAB/README.md

 - Bandit Model
     - Select model to run from drop-down in application
     - Bandit parameters are passed as keyword arguments when the bandit model is instantiated
+- Restaurants
+    - Each restaurant's reward distribution follows a normal distribution with a mean and standard deviation set in the config file
+    - Each restaurant's context settings are also set in the config file, contextual penalty calculations can be found below
 - Contextual Modifiers
     - Change the rate of decay and scaling of the reward penalties given to restaurant samples during contextual simulations